tlswg/tls13-spec/draft-ietf-tls-tls13.md

 send the ServerHello, rather than waiting for the client's EndOfEarlyData message.

-Servers are permitted to buffer and postpone the processing of application data sent in 0-RTT until they receive client's Finished.
-Therefore, when using 0-RTT, clients MUST proceed the handshake to the point of sending the Finished message even if there are no application data to be sent in 1-RTT.
+When using 0-RTT, clients MUST send its Finished message in response to the handshake messages sent from the server, even if there is no application data to be sent in 1-RTT.
+Servers MAY accept 0-RTT data but can still decide to buffer and postpone the processing of the payload until the client sends Finished, which can be used as a confirmation that the data was not replayed.
+Using such strategy is beneficial when tolerance against replay attacks depend on the payload.

 #### Replay Properties {#replay-time}